Heat Press 101

 There are two main types of heat press: clam shell and swinger.

-- Clam shell heat presses are popular and relatively inexpensive, but be wary of knuckle burns!
+• Clam shell heat presses are popular and relatively inexpensive, but be wary of knuckle burns!
 They have a hinge between the upper and lower platens and open/close like – you guessed it – a clam shell; the top opens at an angle and the machine itself will require less space than a swinger.
 Because of the way pressure is applied, clam shell presses aren’t recommended for thicker garments like sweatshirts or mouse pads, so be aware of that when making your purchase.
 This one from GeoKnight is portable, has extreme high pressure capability and fully digital temperature control.
-Likewise, the HIX Clam Shell Presshas fully adjustable pressure control, an elevated arm for tighter pressure and a large underside clearance space for easy shirt loading.
+Likewise, the HIX Clam Shell Press has fully adjustable pressure control, an elevated arm for tighter pressure and a large underside clearance space for easy shirt loading.
 The WALAPress Drawer Clam has a lower platen that can be pull out have more room to work on your garment for placing or peeling transfers.
 The drawer can then be pushed back into position for pressing.

-If you’re working with shirts and other garments, one of the aforementioned heat presses will work perfectly for you.
-However, if you’re working in a specialty, you might want to consider a different kind of press.
 For example, if you are mainly planning to press hats, the DK7 Cap Press has 70 programmable presets, solid steel framework and a cap hold-down device.
-Another specialty press to consider is the WALAPress Manual Mug Press, which is perfect for creating personalized coffee mugs for your business or organization.
-It has a soft heater liner for accommodating inconsistent mugs and programmable presets.
+Another specialty press to consider are the WALAPress Mug Heat Presses, which is perfect for creating personalized coffee mugs for your business or organization.
+These feature a soft heater liner for accommodating inconsistent mugs and programmable presets.